BSChuang/ML-WEBH/index.md

 As a check-for-success in the supervised learning portion of this assignment, we intend on producing a classifier that accurately differentiates between fake and true news, and producing metrics for its performance.

-### Supervised Methods
+## Supervised Methods

-Our dataset was initially comprised of about 80% real and 20% fake tweets.
+Our dataset was initially comprised of 88% real and 12% fake tweets.
 However, running a classifier on such an imbalanced dataset would cause the models to classify a disproportionate number of tweets as real.
 To resolve this issue, we oversampled the fake data and created a new dataset containing 50% real tweets and 50% fake.
 We then utilized stratified sampling to make sure both training and testing datasets contained an equal distribution of real and fake tweets.

 To determine which classifiers worked best for our dataset, we trained multiple classifiers which we believed would perform well and compared their performances.
-We settled on experimenting with Logistic Regression, Linear SVM, Kernel SVM, Random Forest, Neural Net, & Naïve Bayes.
+We experimented with Logistic Regression, Linear SVM, Kernel SVM, Random Forest, Neural Net, & Naïve Bayes.
 To achieve optimal performance, an individualized grid search was performed on each classifier to tune its hyperparameters.
 For hyperparameters of varying magnitude, a form of exponential search was utilized to find a balance between search range and time complexity.
 The tuned classifiers all resulted in higher f1-scores than their default counterparts.

 ### Supervised Results Summary

 The three best performing models were Logistic Regression, Neural Net, and Random Forest.
 Below, you can see the performance summary and confusion matrix of each model.
-Most of the performance scores were very similar, but the fake-tweet recall of the Random Forest was slightly higher than the other models, and therefore we concluded the Random Forest implementation was the best choice of prediction model.
+Most of the performance scores were very similar, but the fake-tweet recall of the Random Forest was slightly higher than the other models.
+We therefore concluded that the Random Forest model was the best predictor for our data.

 <p align="center">
 <img src="images/confusion_matrices_NEW.png" />